Flèche bas

 Contemporary classical music and creative jazz

-Our initiatives include support for commissions and the organisation of residencies with the Impuls Neue Musik funds between French-speaking and German-speaking countries; support for the Franco-British-Irish fund; and the Albertine Foundation's Jazz & New Music programme between France and the United States.
+Our initiatives include funding commissions and residencies with the Impuls Neue Musik funds (Francophone and German-speaking countries), the Franco-British-Irish fund, and the Albertine Foundation's Jazz & New Music programme (France-USA).

 open

-In June, we organized our very first songwriting camp dedicated to K-Pop, in collaboration with the major Korean music publisher CTGA, bringing together some twenty international, Korean and French songwriters in a castle near Paris.
-An event that will be renewed in Korea in 2025, that shows our members that beyond collecting and redistributing their rights, Sacem can offer themtremendous networking opportunities in France and abroad
+In June, we organized our very first K-Pop songwriting camp in collaboration with major Korean music publisher CTGA, bringing together some twenty international, Korean and French songwriters in a chateau near Paris.
+A second edition will take place in Korea in 2025, demonstrating to our members that beyond rights management, Sacem offers tremendous networking opportunities in France and abroad.

 open